Baders-Account/assignment-1/README.md

     Projects Showcase: Highlights selected academic and personal projects.

-    Contact Form: Simple form where visitors can send their details and message.
+    Contact Form: Simple form where visitors can send their details and message (no backend).

 Project Structure: